MrManny/MrManny.github.io/index.md

 In alphabetical order, you can find me here:

 - [GitHub] – even if it's puny… right now
-    - Hey, I authored [KaraokAI]!
-Come take a look!
-(Repository tends to be private from time to time.)
 - [LinkedIn]
 - [OpenStreetMap]
 - [ResearchGate] – thinking about closing it eventually as I am no longer active in that community.